 1. Leather Goods

 It's true what they say about Argentine leather.
 And Buenos Aires shopping scene offers some of the world's finest hides, ranging from soft baby calf to buttery lambskin and goatskin, not forgetting carpincho, the leather of choice for the gauchos (that comes from Argentina's resident giant rodent, the capybara).
-Leather boutiques are in abundance in Buenos Aires but we'd suggest focusing on a bespoke leather jacket tailored to your precise specs and tastes (with a little style advice from us), a pair of handmade leather shoes from one of the city's emerging shoe designers and a limited edition leather purse from one of the city's secret leather showrooms.
+Leather boutiques are in abundance but we'd suggest focusing on a bespoke leather jacket tailored to your precise specs and tastes (with a little style advice from us), a pair of handmade leather shoes from one of the city's emerging shoe designers and a limited edition leather purse from one of the city's secret leather showrooms.

 2. Artisan Silver

 We're not referring to plata 925 here but the local artisan silver: alpaca (also known as German silver).
 While it's not as precious as sterling silver (it's an alloy) it has the same shiny look and feel and is much more durable and stronger.
 The city's local artisans craft some beautiful tableware and other decorative pieces for the home in this traditional material as well as some striking jewelry pieces.

 The city has an edgy local fashion scene with a number of very promising emerging designers proposing different looks and aesthetics.
 Take home a statement piece from one of Buenos Aires' up-and-coming fashion designers safe in the knowledge that you won't see anyone else wearing it back home.